Updates

 Then you must restart Apache and you’re done!
 The load issues should clear up.

 The attack should subside within a few days.
 You do not have to undo your changes you made.
 You can leave the admin page blocks in there.
 No search engine should ever need to index or even access your admin pages.
-This is true for any CMS, not just WordPress.
+This is true for any CMS, not just Wordpress.

 If you have implemented the disabling of the 403 Page, be sure to undo that one.
 You may actually want your 404 pages back when the attack has passed :P